Micah Awe: Calgary Stampeders

 On February 17, 2023, it was announced that Awe had signed with the Calgary Stampeders.
 In 2023, he played in all 18 regular season games and set career highs with 134 defensive tackles and three interceptions, along with six special teams tackles, two sacks, and one forced fumble.
 The 134 defensive tackles was the third-most in a single season in CFL history.
 For his outstanding season, Awe was named a CFL Division and League All-Star for the first time in his career.

 In the 2024 season, Awe again played in 18 games, but had just 69 defensive tackles and four special teams tackles.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 BC Lions (fourth stint)

 On February 11, 2025, it was announced that Awe had signed again with the BC Lions to a two-year contract.
+He played and started in all 18 regular season games in 2025 where he led the league in defensive tackles with 114.
+He also had three special teams tackles, two interceptions, and one forced fumble.
+After the Lions signed fellow linebacker, Darnell Sankey, Awe was released on January 23, 2026.

+Montreal Alouettes (second stint)

+On April 7, 2026, the Montreal Alouettes announced that they had signed Awe to a one-year contract.

 Personal life

 Awe was born in Lagos, Nigeria but moved to the United States when he was three years old.
 He has three siblings.
 Awe's mother graduated with her masters from Texas Tech University and his father graduated with his masters in Criminology and Criminal Justice from the University of Texas at Arlington.